kit-data-manager/takita/README.md

     * `--dayInterval=<myDayInterval>`
     Perform the update at the given interval of days.

+* `buildDevIndex`
+The program will delete the old search index and build a small one based on a few manuscripts.
+This can be used for development purposes.

 ##### Elasticsearch
 * `--elasticsearch.ip=<myIp>`
 Set a custom ip for the elasticsearch server.
 The default ip is localhost.